Amsahari/Tableau-REST-API-samples/README.md

 # Tableau-REST-API-samples
-basicEmbed.html - Embed a visualization in a div element. getDataBasic.html - Get the underlying data for the currently displayed viz.
+basicEmbed.html - js code Embed a visualization in a div element. getDataBasic.html - js code Get the underlying data for the currently displayed viz.